rrfrancesc/beautiful-jekyll/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Francesc Rafols.
+ {data-icon="fa-list"} My name is Francesc Rafols.
 I have the following qualities:

 - Actuary
 - Reinsurance